Clifford P. Case: Early life and education

 The oldest of six children, Clifford Case was born in the Franklin Park section of Franklin Township, New Jersey, to Clifford Philip and Jeannette McAlpin (née Benedict) Case.
 His father was a minister in the Dutch Reformed Church.
 His father was also a staunch Republican who even canceled his subscription to The New York Times after it endorsed Woodrow Wilson in the 1912 presidential election.
 His uncle, Clarence E. Case, served as a member of the New Jersey Senate and as Chief Justice of the New Jersey Supreme Court.
 His great-grandfather was a court crier in Somerset County.

 After serving at Six Mile Run Reformed Church in Franklin Park, his father accepted a position as pastor in Poughkeepsie, New York, in 1907.
 Case received his early education at public schools in Poughkeepsie, and graduated from Poughkeepsie High School in 1921.
 His class predicted he would become vice president of the United States, adding, "His good nature, however, and his stubborn hair will keep the Cabinet happy and harmonious."
 Following his high school graduation, he enrolled at Rutgers University in 1921.
 His father died the year before, and Case helped pay for his tuition by working part-time jobs, including playing the pipe organ in church on Sundays.
-At Rutgers, he was a member of the varsity lacrosse team, the Glee Club, the Rutgers chapter of Delta Upsilon, the Phi Beta Kappa Society, and Cap and Skull.
+At Rutgers, he was a member of the varsity lacrosse team, the Glee Club, the Rutgers chapter of Delta Upsilon, Phi Beta Kappa society, and Cap and Skull.
 He graduated with a Bachelor of Arts degree in 1925.

 Case then studied at Columbia Law School, receiving his Bachelor of Laws degree in 1928.
 That same year, he married Ruth Miriam Smith, whom he had met in his junior year at Rutgers.
 The couple remained married until his death; they had two daughters, Mary Jane and Ann, and one son, Clifford Philip III.